 2,977 innocent people died.

 Several days later, I donated money to a charity established for Police and Fireman that had been killed or were missing.
 In return for the donation, I received a thin blue bracelet with the name of an NYPD Officer etched into it: John D’Allara.
-At that time, he was still listed as “Missing.”
-But the cold hard truth was he was dead.
+At that time, he was listed as “Missing,” but the cold hard truth was that he was dead.